EnterpriseDB/barman/doc/manual/15-system_requirements.en.md

 > [Extra Packages Enterprise Linux (EPEL) repository][epel].

 > **NOTE:**
-> Support for Python 2.6 and 2.7 is deprecated and will be discontinued in future releases.
+> Support for Python 2.6 and 3.5 are discontinued.
-> Support for PostgreSQL <= 9.5 is discontinued
+> Support for Python 2.7 is deprecated and will be discontinued in future releases.
-> Support for PostgreSQL < 9.6 is deprecated and will be discontinued in future releases.
+> Support for PostgreSQL < 10 is discontinued since Barman 3.0.0.

 ## Requirements for backup